How old does my child need to be to participate in martial arts at Freestyle?

 Practicing martial arts is a wonderful extracurricular activity for children.
 The lessons your child learns in martial arts class, such as respect, self-discipline and how to set and achieve goals, will extend beyond the mats in many positive ways.
 Numerous studies have shown that students in martial arts are less aggressive, have better self-esteem, function better in school and become more self-reliant.

-We offer martial arts classes Monday through Saturday at various times.
+While at our temporary location, we offer martial arts classes Monday through Friday and Sunday at various times.
 Check out our class schedule for more information.

 That varies depending on programs and individual goals.
 We recommend coming to at least two classes a week.
 Beginners and intermediate belts can attend three classes per week.
 If you join BBC, our elite program, you have access to unlimited classes.